asensio-lab/albany-housing-analytics/README.md

 # This code processes data and information for the Georgia Tech Albany Hub research project.
 This is the main repository for data analysis and scientific replication.

 ## Weather
-Download the raw LCD data from NOAA
+Download the raw LCD data from NOAA following instructions in extended documentation.
-Run preprocessing/weather/weather.py on this LCD Data
+Run preprocessing/weather/weather.py on this LCD Data.

 ## Utility
-Download the reformatted utility charges from Sharepoint Run utilities_step1 up to the header "Step 1 Stop Here"
+Download the reformatted utility charges from Sharepoint.
+Run utilities_step1 up to the header "Step 1 Stop Here".

 ## Housing Project